gabrieldejesus/workshop-web-dev-backend/readme.md

 ### 🦾 Scripts

 - `npm run dev` — Starts the application in development mode at `http://localhost:3030`.
-- `npm run build` — Creates an optimized production build of your application.
-- `npm run start` — Starts the application in production mode.

 ## 🐞 Bugs, help, issues or new updates